visforvali/eng201-oer/_posts/_drafts/feedback.md

 12. Interviews should be directly quoted for the purpose of analysis; these quotes should contain essential language that you plan to interpret for readers.
 You don't need to include entire responses or even whole sentences if you're only planning to engage with a specific phrase.
 Make sure to embed the quotations into your own sentences.
 13. The paragraphs in the Discussion section should be organized by importance of idea.
 Quotes and analysis in each paragraph should be similarly organized, based on the significance of textual data to the theme being discussed.
 14. Interviews should be concisely summarized in approximately 2 sentences that explain the gist of the interview, including major themes and connotations.
 Each summary should sound distinct, i.e. the 3 interviews shouldn't blur together, even if there are similarities between them.
+15. The conclusion of the Discussion section should be structured like the conclusion of the Literature Review, where you synthesize what you've presented to readers/your conclusions about each interview.

 ## Research Process Comments